pallet/ritz/README.md

 the old code.
 Setting breakpoints by line number finds all the old code too.

 ## Roadmap

+Allow customisations of which exceptions are trapped by ritz.

 A pure JDI backend, that doesn't require swank in the target VM is certainly a possibility.